 MDOT uses dedicated state and federal dollars to improve motorist safety through warning-device enhancements, crossing-surface replacements, and crossing elimination projects.
 There are approximately 4800 public railroad crossings throughout the state.

 Safety Enhancements: MDOT provides funding for safety enhancements, such as active-warning devices, at existing public grade crossings.
 Projects are primarily identified through an annual prioritization process that determines where investments will have the greatest benefit for the motoring public.
 Funding may also be available for crossings affected by road projects.
 For more details, read the Annual Priority Program Letter below.

 Crossing Surface Program: MDOT provides funding assistance for crossing surface improvements on local roads.
 Through this annual program, local road agencies may apply for grants in cooperation with railroad companies.
-For more details, please see the Surface Program Letters and application materials below.
-The 2022 call for projects is now open, with applications due by September 30, 2021.
+The 2022 call for projects is now closed.
+The next call for projects will open in July 2022.